 Shyam did not have to look back thereafter.
 He had well and truly arrived.
 What’s more, his association with Bombay Talkies also led to a close friendship with writer Saadat Hasan Manto, described in rather touching detail by the latter in a piece titled Murli Ki Dhun.
 Incidentally, Shyam was the one who went to see Manto off at the Bombay port when the latter moved to Pakistan following the Partition.
 That year on the professional front, he also appeared in Shahid Lateef’s Shikayat opposite Nigar Sultana.

-Though he acted most frequently with Munawar and Nigar Sultana, Shyam’s pairing with Suraiya worked particularly well.
+Though he acted most frequently with Munawar and Nigar Sultana, it was Shyam’s pairing with Suraiya that worked particularly well.
 The two co-starred in three films – Dillagi, Naach (1949) and Char Din (1949).
-Recalling working with Shyam, Suraiya in an interview, mentioned, “I often thought of him as the Errol Flynn of India… gay and jocular and talkative.
+Recalling working with Shyam, Suraiya, in an interview, mentioned: “I often thought of him as the Errol Flynn of India… gay and jocular and talkative.
 Shyam and I had a secret language in which hard consonants like “d” and “t” were pronounced with a soft sound… …In this language, he used to call me a mare and I used to call him a horse… …Shyam was very conscious of his height whenever he was on the sets with me, just as I was very conscious of my short stature whenever I worked with him.
 He was in the habit of teasing my granny often and had become almost a member of our family.”